Domenico Comparetti

-Domenico Comparetti (27 June 183520 January 1927) was an Italian scholar.
-He was born at Rome and died at Florence.
+Domenico Comparetti (27 June 1835 – 20 January 1927) was an Italian scholar.
+He was born in Rome and died in Florence.

 Life

 He studied at the University of Rome La Sapienza, took his degree in 1855 in natural science and mathematics, and entered his uncle's pharmacy as an assistant.
 His scanty leisure was, however, given to study.
 He learned Greek by himself, and gained facility in the modern language by conversing with the Greek students at the university.
-In spite of all disadvantages, he not only mastered the language, but became one of the chief classical scholars of Italy.
+In spite of all disadvantages, he not only mastered the language but became one of the chief classical scholars of Italy.

 In 1857 he published, in the Rheinisches Museum, a translation of some recently discovered fragments of Hypereides, with a dissertation on that orator.
 This was followed by a notice of the annalist Granius Licinianus, and one on the oration of Hypereides on the Lamian War.
 In 1859 he was appointed professor of Greek at Pisa on the recommendation of the duke of Sermoneta.
 A few years later he was called to a similar post at Florence, remaining emeritus professor at Pisa also.
 He subsequently took up his residence in Rome as lecturer on Greek antiquities and greatly interested himself in the Roman Forum excavations.
 He was a member of the governing bodies of the academies of Milan, Venice, Naples and Turin.
 He was appointed senator in 1891.

 In Pisa, in 1863, he met Leone Raffalovich, a businessman from Odessa.
 After a short engagement, he married Leone's daughter Elena on 13 August, and in 1865 their daughter Laura was born.
 Their different natures meant that the couple drifted apart, and in 1872 Elena left the family to settle in Venice.
-Laura married Luigi Adriano Milani, and Domenico Comparetti, wishing that their last name should be was transmitted to her daughter's male descendants, got the royal concession to the addition of his name to those of the Milani grandchildren.
+Laura married Luigi Adriano Milani, and Domenico Comparetti, wishing that their last name should be transmitted to her daughter's male descendants, got the royal concession to the addition of his name to those of the Milani grandchildren.
 His great-grandson was Don Lorenzo Milani.